Follow the Silk Road on an Iran Tour

 Is this really for me?

 If you love adventure, new places, friendly people, wild landscapes, history and culture then yes!
-However, if you’re the sort of person who is going to be worried about the lack of flush loos in a desert camp, might complain that the road to Persepolis is too bumpy (it isn’t!) or frets about Wi-Fi availability, then this probably isn’t your bag.
+However, if you’re the sort of person who is going to be worried about the lack of flush loos in a desert camp, might complain that the road to Persepolis is too bumpy (it isn’t!), then this probably isn’t your bag.